White City, Tulsa: History

-The property now covered by White City had been a part of the Creek Nation since the tribe had emigrated to Indian Territory.
+The property now covered by White City had been a part of the Creek Nation since the tribe had been relocated to Indian Territory.
 After the tribal property allocation, ownership of this piece of land passed to one individual member, Edward Crowell.
 Glenn T. Braden, founder of Oklahoma Natural Gas Company (now ONE Gas), bought a large part of the tract from Crowell in 1912.
 Braden built the White City Jersey Dairy Farm on the tract and imported a herd of Jersey cattle.
 The farm's name refers to the color of barns and silos that Braden built there.

 After Braden died in 1923, his children closed the dairy, platted the land and began selling lots for the construction of houses.
 Development of White City subdivision began in 1926.
 The development included a park named White City Park, but the name was changed later to Braden Park.
 During the first stage of development (1926 -1930), the lots were about 1 acre.
 The majority of the houses were built in the Tudor Revival style.
 Construction declined during the Great Depression and World War II.
 In 1946, homebuilding resumed and that became the year of greatest home sales in White City.
 Houses constructed during this second phase were predominantly Minimal Traditional style.
 (Note: The Tulsa Preservation Commission stated that Minimal Traditional is “…a simplified form loosely based on the previously dominant Tudor Revival style of the 1920s and 1930s.”)
 Construction continued until the early 1950s, when the available lots were fully occupied.